 Eclecticism.
 A conceptual approach that lacks commitment to any single paradigm or theoretical strategy.
 Eclectics draw upon multiple theories—sometimes contradictory in their assumptions—to explain physical, biological, or social phenomenon.

 Ecology.
 The study of the system of relationships between organisms and their environment.

 Economy.
 The organization of production and distribution of goods and services within a sociocultural system.

 Economic interdependence.
 Comte and Durkheim both refer to the fact that in societies with a high division of labor individuals depend more on others to produce most of the goods they need to sustain their lives.

 Ecosystem.
 A self-sustaining community of plants and animals within a natural environment.

 Education.
 The transmission of knowledge to members of society.
-The knowledge passed on comprises technical and cultural knowledge, technical and social skills, and the norms and values of the society.
+The knowledge passed on is in the form of technical and cultural knowledge, technical and social skills, as well as the norms and values of the society.

 Education system.
 The system of formalized transmission of knowledge and values operating within a given society.